igoramadas/imgrecog/README.md

 If not found, it will assume all the default options.

-When running from the command line, all options must be passed as arguments.
+When running from the command line, all options should be passed as arguments, or via environment variables with the "IMGRECOG_" prefix (examples: `IMGRECOG_LIMIT`, `IMGRECOG_VERBOSE` etc).

 ### extensions *`-e`*